CRESS Alternate Quick Start

 • Or really TWO SPOKEN CONSONANTS: gin dz>in, chin ts>in

-• z zen but push tongue back > gives sound in beige, in CRESS z>in = “be^z^”
+• z in zap but pull tongue back to middle > gives last sound in beige, in CRESS be^z> = “beige”